-- $\ensuremath{\textit{Firebox-DB}}$ - use the Firebox as the authentication server for wireless user authentication eap-protocol - EAP protocol.
+- Firebox-DB use the Firebox as the authentication server for wireless user authentication - RADIUS use a configured RADIUS authentication server for wireless user authentication eap-protocol - EAP protocol.
 It must be one of eap-peap, eap-ttls, or eap-tls. eap-tunnel-protocol - the available options depend on the selected EAP protocol.
 It must be one of these options: